 "That's not his area of expertise," said a source about the subjects Halpert is focusing on for the transition, adding that his role is "perfectly acceptable according to the rules."

-This article appears in the Nov.
-22, 2008, edition of National Journal Daily.
+This article appears in the November 22, 2008, edition of NJ Daily.